ISURobotics/Computer-Vision-Workshop/README.md

 2. Webcam.
 Can be built in or not.
 Doesn't matter.
 3. Python 2.7
 4. OpenCV 3.2.0
+5. Text editor of choice.
+IDLE or Notepad++ work great.
-5. Brightly colored object (tennis ball?)
+6. Brightly colored object (tennis ball?)

 Follow the OpenCV/Python Installation Guide given in this repository.